Hudson Hornet: 1954

-Hudson's Board of Directors approved a merger with Nash-Kelvinator on 14 January 1954.
+Hudson's board of directors approved a merger with Nash-Kelvinator on 14 January 1954.
 This was ratified by shareholders on 24 March 1954, thus forming the new American Motors Corporation on 1 May 1954.
 Further production of Hudson cars was to be in Nash's Kenosha, Wisconsin, with the last Detroit-built Hudson was built on 30 October 1954.

 Hudson Hornet 1954 model year production of all body styles totaled 24,833.

 A 1954 Hornet two-door hardtop was customized by Harold Du Charme of Grosse Pointe, Michigan, who was a large stockholder in the automaker.
 He did not like the redesign of the car and proposed changes to improve Hudson's flagging sales.
 Changes included a 2.5 in top chopping and channeling the midsection 4 in as well as repositioned headlamps in an egg-crate grille, twin hood scoops, extended rear fenders with Lincoln taillights, and a continental kit.

 NASCAR fame

 Hudson was the first automobile manufacturer to get involved in stock car racing.
 The Hornet "dominated stock car racing in the early-1950s, when stock car racers actually raced stock cars."

 During 1952, Marshall Teague finished the 1952 AAA season with a 1000-point lead over his closest rival, winning 12 of the 13 scheduled events.
 Hornets driven by NASCAR aces Herb Thomas, Dick Rathmann, Al Keller, Frank Mundy, and Tim Flock won 27 NASCAR races driving for the Hudson team.
+In total, the Hudson Hornet won 48 first place finishes and came in second 23 times in 1952.

 In the AAA racing circuit, Teague drove a stock Hornet that he called the Fabulous Hudson Hornet to 14 wins during the season.
 This brought the Hornet's season record to 40 wins in 48 events, a winning percentage of 83%.

 Overall, Hudson won 27 of the 34 NASCAR Grand National races in 1952, followed by 22 wins of 37 in 1953, and captured 17 of the 37 races in 1954 — "an incredible accomplishment, especially from a car that had some legitimate luxury credentials."

 The original Fabulous Hudson Hornet can be found today fully restored in Ypsilanti, Michigan at the Ypsilanti Automotive Heritage Museum, a facility that was formerly home to Miller Motors, the last Hudson dealership in the world.

 Second generation

 In its final three model years, the Hornet became a product of the newly-formed American Motors Corporation (AMC).
 Following the 1954 merger of the Hudson Motor Car Company and Nash-Kelvinator, Hudson's Detroit manufacturing facility was closed and the production of Hudson models was shifted to Nash's Wisconsin factory.
-No longer built on the "Step-down" platform, all Hudsons were now based on the senior Nash models, but featuring distinctive Hudson styling themes.
+No longer built on the "Step-down" platform, all Hornets were now based on the senior Nash models, but featuring distinctive Hudson styling themes and the Hudson straight six was retained as an engine option.